 Browsers on iOS and iPadOS

-Apple forces all browsers(nova janela) that run on its iOS and iPadOS platforms to use its own WebKit browser engine(nova janela).
+Apple forces all browsers(nova janela) on its iOS and iPadOS platforms to use its own WebKit browser engine(nova janela).
 (A browser engine(nova janela) transforms an HTML file into a visual web page you can interact with.)
 This means that all third-party browsers on iOS are basically just rebranded versions of Safari (except that Safari for iOS offers advanced features that Apple blocks from its competitors).

 Therefore, all comments about the browsers discussed in this article explicitly exclude their iOS versions.
 These browsers may still be useful on iOS (for example, for syncing bookmarks, open tabs, and browsing history across all your devices), but they’re not included among the apps discussed below.

-Although not directly relevant to this article, it should be noted that in-app browsers on iOS, such as those used by the Tiktok(nova janela), Instagram, and Facebook(nova janela) apps, can be very insecure and should be avoided at all costs.
+Although not directly relevant to this article, it should be noted that in-app browsers on iOS, such as those used by the TikTok(nova janela), Instagram, and Facebook(nova janela) apps, can be very insecure and should be avoided at all costs.

 Best secure and privacy-first web browsers